covertnine/c9-blocks/readme.txt

 6. Tutorials in the modal to show how to use the blocks plugin and how to build landing pages.

 == Changelog ==

+= 1.7.3 =
+Fixed issue with template preview from C9 Templates modal with new block markup for WordPress 6.5.2.

 = 1.7.2 =
 Bug fixes and updates for WordPress Twenty Twenty Four theme compatibility and Wordpress 6.4.3.